 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh nearly triple what shingles do per square.
-For these jobs, we route a reinforced 30-yard container featuring thicker ribbed sides and a heavier floor plate; we cap the fill volume well below the visual rim to keep axle weight legal.
-Our lowboy transport ensures safe hauling for these dense loads.
-We also offer a general construction debris service for your lighter mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt shingles.
+We route a reinforced 30-yard low-wall bin to these jobs; it features a heavier floor plate and denser, ribbed steel sides.
+We cap the fill volume well below the visual rim to ensure legal axle weight.
+Our lowboy handles the transport; for mixed materials, we also offer a general construction debris service to clear the yard.

 Same-day Pickup for Fast Roof Project Turnover